w3f/polkadot-validator-setup/ansible/README.md

 user@pc:~$ ansible-playbook ansible/main.yml --become --ask-become
 ```

-The `setup.sh` script handles some extra functionality, such as downloading the newest changes from upstream and checking connectivity of remote hosts including privilege escalation.
+The `setup.sh` script handles some extra functionality, such as downloading the newest upstream changes and checking connectivity of remote hosts including privilege escalation.
 This script/Playbook can be executed over and over again.

 Additional Playbooks are provided besides `main.yml`, but those are outside the scope of this guide.